Course Descriptions & Map

 The Stout and Pale Ale will start and wind around the Mt.
 Holiday property onto the first section of private land*.
 After about a mile you will reach Willpower Hill (approx 250' vert) to the Holiday Hills neighborhood.
 From the pavement you will launch onto our second private property* section called Joy Ride.
 Aid station 1 is located just East of this section.

-From here all racers will head south on the Vasa (counter clockwise).
+From here all racers will head north on the Vasa (clockwise).

 Please respect the rights of our private land owners and access their land on race day ONLY.
 Riders caught or reported trespassing on private land up until 7 am day of race and after 5 pm race day will be blacklisted from Mud, Sweat, and Beers.
 The proper authorities will be notified as well.
 If you have questions about what private land is, contact us here.
 Sorry ... but without these landowners, our race can't happen.